curiopost/.github/profile/README.md

 ### Where can I visit it?

-- We are still not ready for public use we are underdevelopement.
+- We are still not ready for public use we are underdevelopement, but this will be our domain: https://curiopost.live .

 ### How can you contact us?